jonathanzuniga/jonathanzuniga.github.io/_posts/2015-10-17-encrypt-your-data-with-rot13-algorithm.md

 "n", "b" to "o" and so on).
-It is widely used in Usenet articles to publish or phrases that can be spoilers that are conflicting or something, so that they can not read casually but require a conscious effort of the reader (which is tacitly warned its contents).
-The ROT13 grace is that it has a very characteristic appearance, makes a ciphertext is so easily identifiable.
+It is widely used in Usenet articles to publish or phrases that can be spoilers that are conflicting or something, so that they can not read casually but require a conscious effort of the reader (which is tacitly warned its contents).<!--more--> The ROT13 grace is that it has a very characteristic appearance, makes a ciphertext is so easily identifiable.

 	Input:  abcdefghijklmnopqrstuvwxyz